7targets/7targets-docs/_posts/2020-01-20-assistant-dashboard.md

 - Failing to respond to a lead within 24 hours of their response results in marking the lead as 'Lead At Risk' (LAR).

 16. **Processed**:
-- Processed leads are those whose follow-up is completed according to the sequence, and no response was received from the lead.
+- Processed leads are those whose follow-up is completed according to the sequence.
+These leads are most likely to be put on Long term nurturing sequence.

 By using the available filters in combination with these tabs, you can tailor your analysis to specific timeframes, assistant performance, sequences, and tags, making the dashboard a powerful tool for monitoring and optimizing your work.